Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 Why do appliances break down more often after the holidays?

-Heavy holiday cooking, extra laundry and continuous refrigeration push components to their limits.
-Extended run times, rapid heating/cooling cycles and heavier loads accelerate wear.
-Once the peak season ends, stressed parts begin to fail—especially in dusty, high‑temperature climates like Fresno.
+Heavy holiday cooking, extra laundry, and continuous refrigeration push components to their limits.
+Extended run times, rapid heating and cooling cycles, and heavier loads accelerate wear.
+Once the peak season ends, stressed parts begin to fail—especially in dusty, high-temperature climates like Fresno.

 What is the best time of year to schedule appliance service in Fresno, CA?